04 Apr What’s Included At An All-Inclusive Resort?

 Our Top All-Inclusive Resort Questions: Over the years we’ve gotten a lot of questions about what is and what isn’t included in an all-inclusive resort.
 So we’ve put together a great list of our most frequently asked questions and answers!

 - What’s included in the all-inclusive plan?

-All inclusive typically means all your meals, drinks, taxes and tips.
+All-inclusive typically means all your meals, drinks, taxes, and tips.
 Cocktails, beer, and glasses of house wines are included.
 Bottles of premium wines are usually extra.
-Most of your better all-inclusive resorts have a lobster night, but may charge for lobster on other nights.
+Most of your better all-inclusive resorts have a lobster night but may charge for lobster on other nights.
 Non-motorized water sports are usually also included.
 So, a kayak would be included, while using a jet ski would carry and additional fee.

 - How much cash should I bring with me?

 You won’t need much cash while staying at an all-inclusive resort.
 The resort will ask for a credit card upon check-in for incidentals, such as spa treatments.
-But otherwise you won’t need much cash.
+But otherwise, you won’t need much cash.
 We usually recommend about $100.00 for most Caribbean and Mexico resorts.
 Most destinations do accept US Currency.
-But if you want local currency you can either order foreign currency from your bank before you go, or find a currency exchange desk at the airport upon arrival.
+But if you want local currency you can either order foreign currency from your bank before you go or find a currency exchange desk at the airport upon arrival.
 Please note that most resorts in the Caribbean and Mexico don’t accept Discover Card.

 - What is the dress code?

-It varies by resort, but most do have a dress code!
+It varies by the resort, but most do have a dress code!
 You can find a great article about it here!

 - When can I make my spa & restaurant reservations?

 Most resorts will not allow you to make restaurant reservations prior to arrival.
 While we prefer resorts that don’t require restaurant reservations, some resorts will allow you to make all of your restaurant reservations for the week upon arrival.
 Some resorts will allow you to make spa reservations before you arrive.
 Check with your travel agent for more info.